· FODMAP Diet Guide · guides · 8 min read

 - Flaxseeds

-Why: During acute bloating, high fiber can worsen distension.
-Reintroduce gradually once symptoms improve.
+During acute bloating, high fiber can worsen distension.
+Once you feel better, gradually add these foods back.

 Raw Vegetables: